ihmwg/python-ihm/docs/cross_linkers.rst

    Cleavable in the gas phase using collision-induced dissociation.
    See `Müller et al, 2011 <https://doi.org/10.1021/ac101241t>`_.

 .. data:: phoX

    PhoX cross-linker that links a primary amine with another primary amine.
-   The spacer group contains a phophonate group, making the cross-linker IMAC-enrichable.
+   The spacer group contains a phosphonate group, making the cross-linker IMAC-enrichable.
 Also known by the name DSPP.
 See `Steigenberger et al, 2019 <https://doi.org/10.1021/acscentsci.9b00416>`_.

 .. data:: tbuphoX

    Tert-butyl PhoX cross-linker.
-Similar to PhoX, but containing a tert-butyl group that renders the cross-linker cell pearmable.
+Similar to PhoX, but containing a tert-butyl group that renders the cross-linker cell permeable.
    See `Jiang et al, 2021 <https://doi.org/10.1002/anie.202113937>`_.